gomrinal/Google-Play-Store-Data-Analytics/README.md

 Notebook contains all the steps done in chronological order:

-Data Loading -> Data Cleaning -> Feature Extraction -> Featrue Modification -> Exploratory Data Analysis -> Data Exploration!
+Data Loading -> Data Cleaning -> Feature Extraction -> Feature Engineering -> Exploratory Data Analysis -> Data Exploration!

 Further Enhancements:
 1. Using Machine Learning Algos to predict the rating based on other features!
 (Regression)